Le blog de la Bergerie

 myself would start singing French lullabies, she would stop crying and listen.

 She would tilt her little head toward us and pay attention for as long as we

 would be singing unless she fell asleep first.
 So, of course, we resorted to

 this every time.

 We had quite a mini repertoire of French songs but the very favorite one, for all of us, was the lullaby “Aux marches du palais…” On the steps of the palace, which is an old comptine for children.
-When I said we would “sing” it together, her mother and myself, I am being generous because there were occasions, depending on traffic or the weather or our energy, where we might have yelled a little bit.
-Plus although my daughter went through her own Zaz period (1), she really has an average voice.
-And as far as I am concerned, I have on some occasions thought of myself as Nina Simone (2) but the truth is I am not… But singing this specific song to our darling little baby would ALWAYS please her.
+When I said we would “sing” it together, her mother and myself, I am being generous because there were occasions, depending on traffic or the weather or our own energy level, we might have yelled in the wind with the windows open.
+Plus although my daughter went through her own Zaz period (1), she has an average voice.
+And as far as I am concerned, I have on some occasions thought of myself as very close to Nina Simone (2) but the truth is I am not… But singing this specific song to our darling little baby would ALWAYS please her.